Master's degree African Studies (MA)

 There are two entry requirements for the Master's degree programme:

-1) The main entry requirement is a Bachelor's degree (Bakkalaureat or Diplom respectively) in an academic field of relevance for African Studies.
+1. A Bachelor's degree (Bakkalaureat or Diplom respectively) in an academic field of relevance for African Studies.

 The admission procedure is determined by the major subject of your Bachelor's degree (African Studies or another relevant field) and by the institution that awarded it (University of Vienna or other university).